-Date of Withdrawal Refund allowed

-6th through the 10th day of the term 50 percent

-11th day and after lo refund allowed
+Date of Withdrawal Refund allowed Cally allowed to the a 10ally of the alarma FO 6th through the 10th day of the term 50 percent 11th day and after No refund allowed

 Minnesota Transfer Curriculum (MnTC)

 The Minnesota Transfer Curriculum (MnTC) is the result of a collaborative effort by all of the two- and four-year public colleges and universities in Minnesota to define a common philosophy toward general education.
 The goal of this effort is to help students transfer their work in general education.
 Completion of a defined transfer curriculum at one institution enables a student to receive credit for all lower-division general education courses upon admission to any other Minnesota State institution.